acdcnow/lumina-energy-card/README.md

 - Daily Import and Export Totals
 - Load warning/critical colour overrides and a configurable low SOC threshold for the battery liquid fill
 - Update interval slider (0–60 s, default 30 s) with optional real-time refresh when set to 0
-- Popup Information Displays for House, Solar and Battery.
-Each has 6 slots for entites with name overrides available.
+- Popup Information Displays for House, Solar, Battery, Grid and Inverter.
+Each has 6 slots for entities with name overrides available.
 Font Size and Color selection
 - Many new features coming with support for more items.

 #### Feature Walkthrough (EN)